futurefabric/govuk-prototyping-rails/README.md

 So a branch needs to map to a Heroku app.
 Follow these steps:

+### 1. Heroku account and toolbelt
-1. If you haven't already, create an account on [Heroku](http://heroku.com) and install the [toolbelt](https://toolbelt.heroku.com/).
+If you haven't already, create an account on [Heroku](http://heroku.com) and install the [toolbelt](https://toolbelt.heroku.com/).

-2. Create an Heroku app.
+### 2. Create an Heroku app.
 In your command line (replacing 'prototype-name' with the name of your prototype):

 ```
 heroku apps:create prototype-name